 These episodes often serve as narrative climaxes in orchid-hunting texts where suspense is structured around botanic discovery, a function that led to heightened sensory language.
 But they also underscore the disorienting effects of orchids on humans, drawing on a convention of naturalist writing about the tropics that had been in use at least since Alexander von Humboldt published his Personal Narratives of Travels to the Ecquinoctial Regions of the New Continent in the early nineteenth century.
 In this text, Humboldt expresses a destabilizing sense of scale and quantity when he encounters the lushness of the tropical forest.
-16 The episodes of discovery in later orchid literature reprise these scenes in provocative ways, emphasizing not only the stupefaction of travelers unaccustomed to rain forest habitats but also the vigorous, even forcible, habits of orchid growth.
+The episodes of discovery in later orchid literature reprise these scenes in provocative ways, emphasizing not only the stupefaction of travelers unaccustomed to rain forest habitats but also the vigorous, even forcible, habits of orchid growth.
 The "demon flower" exemplifies these traits with particular clarity, its fetid smell forbidding approach and preventing its transport to Britain.
 In similarly compelling ways, other specimens seemed to lure collectors to them with their "uncanny" features.

-17 was experienced as assertive and even communicative by Victorian growers.
+Recalling the qualities of Wells's "strange orchid," these traits were bound up in the variable and fantastic shapes of orchid form, form that was experienced as assertive and even communicative by Victorian growers.
 The term "form" appears with striking frequency in orchid sources.
 Orchid fanciers were astonished by the "endless varieties of form" that orchids assumed, and their professions of astonishment became a convention of orchid literature.
-18 Darwin himself made a reflexive nod to this practice on the very first page of his own volume when he noted, "Orchids are universally acknowledged to rank amongst the most singular and most modified forms in the vegetable kingdom."19 To some degree, the attention to form reflects the reach of the science of "morphology," which Darwin called "the most interesting department of natural history," and it is no surprise that the term "form" also appears frequently in Origin.20 The mention of form in the orchid volumes, though, is more than a convention.
+Darwin himself made a reflexive nod to this practice on the very first page of his own volume when he noted, "Orchids are universally acknowledged to rank amongst the most singular and most modified forms in the vegetable kingdom."19 To some degree, the attention to form reflects the reach of the science of "morphology," which Darwin called "the most interesting department of natural history," and it is no surprise that the term "form" also appears frequently in Origin.
+The mention of form in the orchid volumes, though, is more than a convention.
 More crucially, the obsessive focus on the intricate and variable forms of orchids in horticultural and botanic literature shows how this botanic family figured in nineteenth-century ecological thought.
 In the formal variety of orchids, botanists and growers found not only scientific and aesthetic curiosities but also the evidence for different forms of response to the conditions of existence that orchids experienced.
 The variable forms of orchids were perceived in turn to affect their growers in different ways, with fancier and bloom both shaped by the mutually constitutive ecological relationship.